-Gastrointestinal stromal tumors (GISTs) belong to a group of cancers called soft tissue sarcomas.
-Sarcomas are a rare type of cancer that can occur in connective or supportive tissues.
-Sarcomas are derived from the general class of cells known as “mesenchymal cells”, found in bone, muscle, fat or cartilage.
-In contrast, most of the “common” cancers, such as lung, skin, and prostate are derived from “epithelial cells” which are found on the lining of the body’s many surfaces.
-Cancers that arise from epithelial cells are called carcinomas.
+GISTs belong to a group of cancers called soft tissue sarcomas.
+Sarcomas are less-common cancers that develop in connective or supporting tissues.
+Sarcomas are derived from the general class of cells known as “mesenchymal cells”, found in bone, muscle, fat, cartilage, etc. In contrast, most, more common cancers, such as lung, skin, and prostate cancer, develop from epithelial cells which are found on the linings of the body’s many surfaces; such cancers are called carcinomas.

 Why does this distinction matter?
-Carcinomas and sarcomas behave very differently and are treated differently as well.
-Sarcomas are far less common than carcinomas.
-Thus, there are fewer oncologists who specialize in their treatment.
+Carcinomas and sarcomas behave very differently and are also treated very differently.
+Since sarcomas are far less common than carcinomas, there are relatively few oncologists who specialize in their treatment.

-At the time of diagnosis most GISTs (80-85%) are limited to a single site.
-However, as the disease progresses it is possible for GIST to spread from the original (primary) site to distant locations.
+At the time of diagnosis, most GISTs (80-85%) are limited to a single site (“localized”).
+However, as the disease progresses, GIST may spread from the original (primary) site to distant locations.
 If this happens, these secondary tumors are called metastases (or simply, “mets”).
 It is less common (15-20%) for patients to be metastatic at diagnosis.
-If GIST tumors do metastasize they usually travel to the liver, or the peritoneum.
-Metastases to the lymph-nodes and lungs are rare, but do also occur.
+If GIST tumors do metastasize, they usually travel to the liver, or the peritoneum.
+Metastases to the lymph-nodes and lungs are rare but do also occur.
 It is important to understand that when GIST spreads to the liver, for example, those tumors found on the liver are still GISTs, not liver cancer.
 GIST metastases in the liver are derived from GIST cells and must be treated like GIST cells.
 Liver cancer is a completely different cancer that starts in the liver.

-Discovery of GIST is difficult – GIST tumors can grow quite large before they are found and primary tumors often produce few symptoms.
+Diagnosis of GIST can be difficult – GIST tumors can grow quite large before they are found, and primary tumors often produce few symptoms.
 GISTs are often spotted during emergency surgery brought about by unexpected perforation of the gastrointestinal tract and consequent bleeding.
 When GIST tumors are first discovered, the most common symptoms are:

 - Vague abdominal discomfort or pain.